dirigible-io/dirigible-io.github.io/help/discover_web.md

 User Interfaces
 ===

-Navigate throughout all the registered user interfaces under the WebContent space.
+Navigate throughout all the registered user interfaces in the WebContent space.

 <br>